cartpauj/mingle-forum/readme.txt

 * Can I put different forums on different pages? - No. Not right now, and maybe not ever.
 * SEO friedly URL's are not working - Make sure you have permalinks enabled in WordPress.
 Any setting but "default" should work.
 We personally like Day & Name for blogs, or Postname for non-blogs.
 * Google isn't indexing my forum pages - Step 1: Turn on SEO Friendly URLs in the options.
 Step 2: Make sure you don't have Canonical URLs enabled on the forum page.
 In fact, if your SEO plugin/theme supports disabling its features on certain pages, just disable any SEO functionality on your Forum page.
 Mingle Forum implements some of its own SEO features making this unneccessary.
 * I can only see the front page of the forum.
 No matter what I click, it goes back to the front page - Step 1: Make sure the forum isn't the home page of your site.
 Mingle Forum does not currently work when set to the home page.
 Step 2: Try enabling or disabling SEO Friendly URL's in the Forum Options.
 Step 3: Are you using WP SEO by Yoast?
-If so, we're working on a fix for this, so you'll just have to bug us to see where we're at.
+If so, disable the option to rewrite ugly permalinks.
 * No images are showing up after I installed a new Skin - Either you got a bad skin, or you didn't upload the file structure correctly.
 The file structure after uploading the skin should be: /wp-content/mingle-forum-skins/THEMNAME/style.css...

 == Upgrade Notice ==